-- The Ticket Granting server (TGS) that issues service tickets that are based on the initial TGT.
+- The Ticket Granting server (TGS) issues service tickets that are based on the initial TGT.

-- Client by logging in send a request to Authentication server for server access.
-The request is encrypt with clients password
+- Client by logging in sends a request to the Authentication server for server access.
+The request is encrypted with the client’s password

-- The Authenticator server retrieves the clients password from the Database based on clients ID and use his password to decrypt the request and then if the user is verified it sends a TGT encrypted with a key which is shared between the Authenticator and the Ticket-granting server (TGS).
+- The Authenticator server retrieves the client’s password from the Database based on the client’s ID and uses his password to decrypt the request and then if the user is verified it sends a TGT encrypted with a key which is shared between the Authenticator and the Ticket-granting server (TGS).

-- The client send the TGT to the Ticket-granting server to request access to the server
+- The client sends the TGT to the Ticket-granting server to request access to the server

-- Client sends request using the kerberos token to the server
+- The client sends request using the Kerberos token to the server

 When performing Internal Penetration Testing or a Red Team Assessment after the initial compromise, one of the most common and well documented attacks a Pentester will try is Kerberoasting.